syncfusion-content/asp.netwebforms-docs/aspnet/RadioButton/Getting-Started.md

     <br />
     <br />
     <br />
-    3. What is the Expanson for HTML ?<br />
+    3. What is the Expansion for HTML ?<br />
     <table>
         <tr>
             <td>